Brass instrument valve: Périnet valve

-The modern piston valve found in the majority of valved brass instruments today was invented by François Périnet in 1838 and patented in 1839.
+The modern piston valve was invented by François Périnet and patented in 1839.
 They are sometimes called Périnet valves after the inventor.
 They work by diverting air obliquely through ports in the stock of the valve, so that a loop of tubing is included in the air stream, thus lowering the pitch.
 The stock of the valve is cylindrical and moves up and down through a larger cylindrical casing.

+A small Périnet valve integrated into a trombone mouthpiece, perpendicular to the shank in order to change the throat diameter to facilitate the upper register, was patented by Charles E. Stacy in 1924.

-Adolph Sax invented instruments with 6 independent piston valves (three for each hand), but only the most dexterous musicians were able to play them.
+Adolphe Sax invented instruments with six independent piston valves (three for each hand), but only the most dexterous musicians were able to play them.
 The long lengths of extra tubing used by each of the six valves also made the instruments heavy and cumbersome to play.

 Modern valve brass instruments not using either rotary or Vienna valves use this type of valve in a set of three configured to lower the instrument by two, one, and three half-steps respectively, which in combination lower the instrument pitch by up to a tritone.
 Some instruments (e.g. the tuba and euphonium) add a fourth valve that further lowers the pitch by a perfect fourth.